lorix-lpan/r-score-god/README.md

-# r-score-god
+# Bob the R Score God
-Rob The R Score God: a Facebook Messenger Chatbot that inspires millions.
+Bob is an inspirational Facebook Messenger Chatbot.